 In this activity, you and your child will make a home for a bug that takes care of all of its needs.
 Then you will go on a neighborhood or backyard walk and find a bug for your bug home.

-Talk with your child about what bugs are and what they need in order to live.
-All bugs need food, water, air, and shelter (or a safe place to live).
-Then tell your child: “Today we are going to build a home for a bug.
+Talk with your child about what bugs are and what they need in order to live: food, water, air, and shelter (or a safe place to live).
+Then tell your child, “Today we are going to build a home for a bug.
 We will catch a bug and watch him all day to learn more about him.
-At the end of the day, we’ll put him back outside so he can go back to his real home.
-We need to make sure we build a home that has food, water, air, and shelter or protection for him.
+At the end of the day, we’ll put him back outside so that he can go back to his real home.
+We need to make sure we build a home that has food, water, air, and shelter, or protection, for him.
 Can you help me do that?”

 Walk around outside exploring for bugs until you find a safe bug that you know does not bite or sting.
 Place your bug carefully into its new home.

 Throughout the day, watch your bug and notice what it does.
 Does it eat or drink anything?
 Does it hide or explore?
 What else do you notice about the bug?
 At the end of the day, release your bug into the same location you found it.
 Review with your child what bugs need to live.